Skip to main content

 The Sharpe Ratio is a fundamental tool used by investors to determine the risk-adjusted return of an investment strategy or portfolio.
 Named after its creator – Nobel laureate William F. Sharpe – the Sharpe Ratio provides a standardised measure to evaluate the returns of an investment relative to its risk.

-Formula and calculation of the sharpe ratio
+Formula and calculation of Sharpe ratio

 The Sharpe Ratio is calculated by dividing the excess return of an investment over the risk-free rate by the standard deviation of the investment's returns.
 The formula can be expressed as follows: